Open Monday to Friday 9am to 5pm

 • 2 Nights at the Lodge Hotel, Coleraine

-• 1 Night at the Park Avenue Hotel, Belfast
+• 1 Night at the Malone Lodge Hotel, Belfast or similar

 • Optional Visits to Giants Causeway Visitor Centre, Bushmills Distillery, Dunluce Castle & the Titanic Experience (admission charges not included)